Blockstream/lwk/README.md

 If you have a Jade, you can plug it in and use it to create a wallet and sign its transactions.

-Probe connected Jades and promt user to unlock it to get identifiers needed to load Jade on LWK
+Probe connected Jades and prompt user to unlock it to get identifiers needed to load Jade on LWK

 ```sh
 $ lwk_cli signer jade-id